 ECAR has surveyed undergraduate students annually since 2004 about technology in higher education.
 In 2013, ECAR collaborated with more than 250 higher education institutions to collect responses from more than 112,000 undergraduate students about their technology experiences and expectations.
 The findings are distilled into four broad themes to help educators and higher education institutions better understand how students experience technology on their respective campuses and the ways in which new, better, or more technology can impact students’ relationship with information technology.

 REPORT AND SUPPORTING MATERIALS

-See the 2012 report for a full list key messages, findings, and supporting data.
+See the 2013 report for a full list of key messages, findings, and supporting data.

-ECAR has published the student study each year since 2004.
-You can view the complete set of annual reports in the EDUCAUSE Library.
+- ECAR has published the student study each year since 2004.
+View All >

 Contribute to the community by sharing how your institution uses the survey report or your institution's results.
-Use the Comments box below to post a brief statement about how you've used the student study results to inform planning and practice on your campus.
-Please include your name, title, and institution in your comment.
+Use the Comments box below and include your name, title, and institution.